Neck, TMJ, brain and ear exercises that can help relieve tinnitus

 If you experience muscle cramping or pain during the exercise, stop immediately.

-Try other, more dynamic sitting exercises for tinnitus relief.
+Try other, more dynamic sitting exercises for tinnitus relief, such as this upper back/neck stretch:

 Tinnitus can also result from jaw-related issues around the temporomandibular joint (TMJ).
 TMJ disorders typically come from inflammation or irritation of the ligaments and muscles around the joint, often caused by grinding teeth during sleep (bruxism), trauma to the head or neck, or arthritis in the jaw.
 Because of the TMJ’s proximity to the inner ear, people experiencing TMJ disorders are more likely to experience mandibular tinnitus—when the joint becomes irritated or inflamed, it may disrupt how the inner ear processes sound and cause tinnitus symptoms.